Animations & Cartoons

 About electric fishes

-Animations created by Diana Marques, under my supervision, to the electric fish exhibit at the National Zoological Park
+Diana Marques created the animation for the electric fish exhibit at the National Zoological Park under my supervision.

 What are South American Electric Fishes?